helios-lang/helios/README.md

 Although it is in the early stages of development, there are some key features we want Helios to be defined with:

-- A static memory management akin to Rust's ownership system
+- Static memory management to avoid needing a garbage collector
-- Advanced static type system like Haskell's for reliability and speed
+- Advanced static type system with inference for reliability
+- Functional-style programming with ownership semantics to produce efficient code that is declarative in nature
+- Platform-agnostic backend and compiler with near-native performance
+- Safe concurrency to avoid problems such as data races
-- Seamless editor and IDE integration for developer ease-of-use
+- Seamless editor integration for developer ease-of-use